fgantt/yse/docs/design/gameplay-stability/tasks-ENGINE_GAMEPLAY_STABILITY_PLAN.md

 - **Task 3.4 (Initiative Metrics)**: Added `InitiativeMetrics` struct to `SearchStatistics` to track offensive pressure and coordination.
 Implemented `evaluate_initiative_coordination()` to detect coordinated major pieces and attackers near opponent king.
 Added `should_deepen_for_initiative()` method that triggers selective deepening when initiative score ≥ 50cp, translating offensive pressure into deeper search when coordination is present.

 All stability-aware search improvements are now integrated and ready for testing.
 The engine will prioritize defensive moves, reduce effort on problematic king-first lines, revisit critical tactical positions, and deepen search when offensive coordination is detected.

+## Task 4.0 Completion Notes

+- **Task 4.1 (Storm-State Tracking)**: Created comprehensive `StormState` and `FileStormState` structs in `src/evaluation/storm_tracking.rs` that track consecutive pawn pushes, file ownership, time since response, and penetration depth.
+The `StormState::analyze()` method processes the board and updates storm metrics accessible to both evaluation and search layers.
+Integrated into `KingSafetyEvaluator` via `get_storm_state()` method, with storm penalties that escalate based on time since response.

+- **Task 4.2 (Storm-Aware Drop Heuristics)**: Added `evaluate_storm_aware_drops()` method to `PositionFeatureEvaluator` that automatically triggers pawn/gold drop bonuses when storm severity crosses a threshold (1.5).
+The method recommends blocking drops (e.g., `▲8八歩打`, `▲7八金`) on files with active storms, with bonuses scaling by storm severity.
+Gold drops receive higher bonuses than pawn drops, and king-zone defensive drops (7八金 style) get additional priority.

+- **Task 4.3 (Initiative Tracking)**: Implemented comprehensive initiative tracking in `src/evaluation/initiative_tracking.rs` with `InitiativeState` that recognizes climbing silver attacks, edge attacks (files 1/9), prepared pawn breaks, coordinated major pieces, and rook file openings.
+All scoring is gated by `check_development_prerequisites()` which requires at least one developed major piece and 6+ moves before initiative bonuses apply, ensuring scoring only kicks in after development milestones are met.

+- **Task 4.4 (Attack Debt Penalties)**: Added `AttackDebt` struct that tracks when the engine accumulates attacking resources (initiative score ≥ 30cp) but fails to convert them within a configurable ply window (default 8 plies).
+Penalties escalate based on how many plies have passed beyond the window, calculated as `base_penalty * (1.0 + debt_multiplier)` where the multiplier increases by 0.1 per extra ply.
+The attack debt is integrated into `InitiativeState::analyze()` and automatically applied when resources are present but unconverted.

+All pawn-storm and attack-response framework components are now integrated.
+The engine can detect storms, recommend defensive drops, track offensive initiative patterns, and penalize failure to convert attacking advantages, providing a comprehensive framework for handling both defensive and offensive gameplay stability.